Guakocius/CogitatorOS/README.md

-# CogitatorOS - The Only Operating System You Need
+# CogitatorOS - The Only Operating System You'll Ever Need

 <!-- TODO: Add more features for more immersive interaction -->